-Creativity emerges in quieter, digital Milan Fashion Week
+Milan designers hit reset button during digital fashion week

 The 140 looks included some reinterpretations of Domenico Dolce and Stefan Gabbana’s iconic pieces — including Madonna’s bejeweled bodysuit and corsets worn by dancers in Prince’s “Cream” video — from the early days when Dolce&Gabbana helped define the bold sexiness of the 1990s.

-The result was a mix of Dolce&Gabbana’s trademark tailoring, often under layers of pearls and gold, alongside more futuristic garments that bely our new protective bearing: elaborate eye shields, plastic sneaker coverings and transparent slickers.
+The result was a mix of Dolce&Gabbana’s trademark tailoring, often under strands of layered pearls and gold, alongside more futuristic elements that bely our new protective bearing: elaborate eye shields, plastic sneaker coverings and transparent slickers.
 Underlining this leap forward, a humanoid robot developed by the Italian Institute of Technology acted as master of ceremonies for the digital runway show.

-The result was a mix of Dolce&Gabbana’s trademark tailoring — underlined by a humanoid robot who acted as master of ceremonies for the digital runway show.

-“The collection is a tribute to this generation that asks us about the 1990s,” Dolce said during an in-person presentation of the looks at the designer’s showroom.
+“The collection is a tribute to this generation that asks us about the 1990s,” Dolce said during an in-person presentation of the looks at the designers’ showroom.

 The designers said the younger generation’s idea of sexy is much freer of preconceived notions than in the past, meaning men can wear lace T-shirts without a second thought.

 “It has nothing to do with sexuality,’’ Gabbana said.
-“It is almost a euphemism, it’s about pleasing themselves.”
+“It is almost a euphemism; it’s about pleasing themselves.”

+Giorgio Armani staged separate digital men’s and women’s collections in his own theater both around a replica of a gorilla statue dubbed Uri that has been part of his personal home decor for decades.
+This green version of Uri evoked the designer’s support of wildlife preservation, but also echoed the collections’ ties to the natural world.
+Prints and designs that can be interpreted as leaves, or water lilies, or simple sea creatures, provided the motif for elegantly relaxed looks.

-The fashion world also paid tribute to creative colleagues in the theater, who have been mostly empty in Italy since the start of the pandemic.
+The fashion world also paid tribute to creative colleagues in the theater, which have been mostly empty in Italy since the start of the pandemic.

 Pierpaolo Piccioli staged the Valentino Fall/Winter 2020/21 collection live to empty seats in Milan’s Piccolo Theater, while the singer Cosima hauntingly intoned Sinead O’Conner’s lyrics: “It’s been so lonely without you here.”